For demonstration purposes, I pushed the cleaning rod a little further through the barrel past the crown than I normally would.

 Gun oil

-I prefer one-piece cleaning rods from Tipton or
+I prefer one-piece cleaning rods from Bore Tech (Bore Stix Rifle), Tipton carbon fiber, or J Dewey nylon-coated.

 Ensure they are the correct size for the rifle caliber.